aospapp/aosp/external/python/cpython3/Doc/library/random.rst

 .. function:: getrandbits(k)

-   Returns a Python integer with *k* random bits.
+   Returns a non-negative Python integer with *k* random bits.
 This method is supplied with the MersenneTwister generator and some other generators may also provide it as an optional part of the API.
 When available, :meth:`getrandbits` enables :meth:`randrange` to handle arbitrarily large ranges.

    .. versionchanged:: 3.9
       This method now accepts zero for *k*.